 The snow was so fluffy and a good inch or two that stayed on the ground the next morning.
 We even went for a night-time stroll in the snow, which was pretty magical.
 These two photos were taken by Dennis’s father, Leo Brandt and really capture the magical, hushed quality of the night!

-This is just a little taste of our trip to Germany, stay tuned for more posts about our visit to Trier (the oldest town in Germany), our tour of the Reichsburg Cochem, and a visit to one of the most magical castles I have ever seen, Burg Eltz!
+This is just a little taste of our trip to Germany, make sure you also read about our visit to Trier (the oldest town in Germany), our tour of the Reichsburg Cochem, and a visit to one of the most magical castles I have ever seen, Burg Eltz!